 What is a highly effective blogging framework?
 Writing is not always easy!
 Especially when you have to blog frequently!
 You are in constant need for new ideas and approaches, to make your message more cleared and at the point.
-For this reason you need a blogging framework to support you and help you develop effective blog posts.
+For this reason, you need a blogging framework to support you and help you develop effective blog posts.

 Writing For A Blog – My Blog Philosophy

 Blogging is a demanding writing discipline.
 You need to have ideas, to search for the right resources, to find new approaches, the simplify difficult concepts, to make the material easily readable, to split is in meaningful chunks and to provide some action items, readers can replicate or incorporate in their life!
-For me blogging is a medium for propagate VAM (Value Added Messages) or Actionable/Motivational ideas to a broad audience.
+For me, blogging is a medium for propagating VAM (Value Added Messages) or Actionable/Motivational ideas to a broad audience.
 Furthermore, blogging is mainly for the other people, not just for you!

 Blogging aims at many directions.
-A good and effective blog, can be at the same time a tool for:
+A good and effective blog can be at the same time a tool for:

 - skills development,